NeuroJSON/jnifti/JNIfTI_specification.md

 #### Dim (NIFTI-1 header: `dim`)

-In the NIFTI-1/2 formats, `dim[0]` stores the number of dimensions of the data, and `dim[1]` to `dim[7]` store the dimension data.
-In `NIFTIHeader`, we use an array object `Dim` to store the effective dimensional data starting from `dim[1]` and the length of `Dim` array should equal to `dim[0]`.
+In the NIFTI-1/2 formats, `dim[0]` stores the number of dimensions of the data, and `dim[1]` to `dim[7]` store the respective dimension of data.
+In `NIFTIHeader`, we use an array object `Dim` to store the effective dimension sizes starting from `dim[1]`.
+The length of `Dim` array should equal to that of `dim[0]`.

 #### DimInfo (NIFTI-1 header: `dim_info`)

 In the NIFTI-1/2 formats, the `dim_info` field combines 3 parameters, `freq_dim`, `phase_dim`
-and `slice_dim` using bit-masks.
-To enhance readability, in JNIfTI, we use explicit subfields to represent each of the parameter, `"Freq"`, `"Phase"` and `"Slice"` inside the `"DimInfo"` structure to store the corresponding values.
+and `slice_dim`, using bit-masks.
+To enhance readability, we represent each of these parameters as explicit subfields in JNIfFTI, specifically `"Freq"`, `"Phase"` and `"Slice"` inside the `"DimInfo"` structure.
 A fixed order of the 3 subfields is not required.

 #### Orientation (NIFTI-1 header: `pixdim[0]`)

-The first element in the `pixdim[]` array, i.e. `pixdim[0]` in NIFTI-1/2 header indicates the handedness of the coordinate system - `pixdim[0]` has a value of 0 or 1 indicates a "right-anterior-superior" (RAS) coordinate (+x-axis = right.  +y-axis = anterior, +z-axis = superior); a value of "-1" indicates a "left-anterior-superior" (LAS) coordinate system.
+The first element in the `pixdim[]` array, i.e. `pixdim[0]` in the NIFTI-1/2 header, indicates the handedness of the coordinate system. `pixdim[0]` is assigned a value of either 0, indicating a "right-anterior-superior" (RAS) coordinate (+x-axis = right, +y-axis = anterior, +z-axis = superior), or 1, representing a "left-anterior-superior" (LAS) system.

-To enhance readability, in JNIfTI `NIFTIHeader`, we use a much more intuitive and extended labels to indicate the orientations of the axes.
-In the `"Orientation"` field, one can define 3 string-valued subfields, `"x"`, `"y"` and `"z"` to indicate the direction that the positive axis points to.
+To enhance readability of JNIfTI, `NIFTIHeader` uses much more intuitive and extended labels to indicate the orientations of axes.
+In the `"Orientation"` field, one can define 3 string-valued subfields, `"x"`, `"y"` and `"z"`, to indicate the direction of the positive axis.
 The allowed values (case-insensitive) are

 * `"l"` or `"left"`
 * `"r"` or `"right"`